 - 5.11 The NPPF states that the planning system has three overarching objectives; economic, social and environmental which are interdependent and need to be pursued in mutually supportive ways.
-Planning policies and decisions should play an active role in guiding development towards sustainable solutions, but in doing so should take local circumstances into account, to reflect the character, needs and opportunities of each area. - 5.12 Paragraph 82 of the NPPF states that planning policies and decisions should recognise and address the specific locational requirements of different sectors.
-This includes making provision for clusters or networks of knowledge and data-driven, creative or high technology industries; and for storage and distribution operations at a variety of scales and in suitably accessible locations.

-- 5.13 Paragraph 109 of the NPPF states that development should only be prevented or refused on highway grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 5.14 Paragraph 155 of the NPPF states that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk (whether existing or future). - 5.15 Paragraph 163 of the NPPF advises that when determining any planning application, local planning authorities should ensure that flood risk is not increased elsewhere.
-Where appropriate, applications should be supported by a site-specific flood-risk assessment. - 5.16 Paragraph 166 states that when determining any planning applications, local planning authorities should ensure that flood risk is not increased elsewhere.
-Where appropriate, applications should be supported by a site-specific flood-risk assessment. - 5.17 Chapter 15 of the NPPF relates to conserving and enhancing the natural environment, requiring that planning decisions should contribute to and enhance the natural and local environment by means including ensuring they minimise impacts on and provide net gains for biodiversity and prevent new and existing development from contributing to unacceptable levels of soil, air, water or noise pollution or land instability. - 5.18 Paragraph 174 states that planning decisions should contribute to and enhance the natural and local environment by means including minimising impacts on and providing net gains for biodiversity. - 5.19 Paragraph 183 of the NPPF states that the focus of planning decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
+Planning policies and decisions should play an active role in guiding development towards sustainable solutions, but in doing so should take local circumstances into account, to reflect the character, needs and opportunities of each area. - 5.12 Paragraph 87 of the NPPF states that planning policies and decisions should recognise and address the specific locational requirements of different sectors.
+This includes making provision for clusters or networks of knowledge and data-driven, creative or high technology industries; and for storage and distribution operations at a variety of scales and in suitably accessible locations. - 5.13 Paragraph 115 of the NPPF states that development should only be prevented or refused on highway grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 5.14 Paragraph 165 of the NPPF states that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk (whether existing or future). - 5.15 Paragraph 173 of the NPPF advises that when determining any planning application, local planning authorities should ensure that flood risk is not increased elsewhere.
+Where appropriate, applications should be supported by a site-specific flood-risk assessment. - 5.16 Chapter 15 of the NPPF relates to conserving and enhancing the natural environment, requiring that planning decisions should contribute to and enhance the natural and local environment by means including ensuring they minimise impacts on and provide net gains for biodiversity and prevent new and existing development from contributing to unacceptable levels of soil, air, water or noise pollution or land instability. - 5.17 Paragraph 180 states that planning decisions should contribute to and enhance the natural and local environment by means including minimising impacts on and providing net gains for biodiversity. - 5.18 Paragraph 194 of the NPPF states that the focus of planning decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
 Planning decisions should assume that these regimes will operate effectively.